heevy/convention-bean-factory/readme.md

 In convention mode there is no "list of beans" but instead resolves each bean upon request, effectively reconstructing the bean-definition every time<p/>
 The "traditional" context has precedence over the "convention" context, meaning convention will not scan for beans that are traditionally defined.
+A single interface/bean must /either/ be defined in traditional manner /or/ in convention mode (but a convention based bean can /reference/ a traditional bean and vice versa)

 <h3 style="color:red">